Sections in this guide (click title to view)

 PO Box 734

-If you're applying using a paper form or you're submitting an in-year application (iCAF), you must attach the required documents to the form when you submit it by post or hand in at the customer service centre.
+If you're applying using a paper form or you're submitting an in-year application (iCAF), you must attach the required documents to the form when you submit it by post or via email.

 2. Documents to provide